 This is also the area where the Guinness merchandise store is.
 There is a lot of things in the store, but don’t worry, you can come back down to the store after you’re done with your tour if you want.
 That way, you won’t have to carry your stuff around with you the whole time.

-After you leave the orientation, you begin to become a little more knowledgeable about Guinness, as you’re told about the four main ingredients in the beer: water, barley, hops and yeast.
-There’s some pretty cool exhibits in this area.
+After you leave the orientation, you begin to become a little more knowledgeable about Guinness, as you’re told about the four main ingredients in the beer: water, barley, hops, and yeast.
+There are some pretty cool exhibits in this area.
 Trust me, you’ll want to take some photos!

 At this part of the tour, you learn all about the coopers who make the barrels that transport Guinness.
 You also find out that Guinness is being transported to over 150 countries worldwide!
 Everyone loves their Guinness.

-There’s also a section where you can learn more about Arthur Guinness and the Guinness family, giving you some of the history that I went over earlier in the blog post.
+There’s also a section where you can learn more about Arthur Guinness and the Guinness family, giving you some of the history mentioned earlier in the blog post.
 This floor also features the Cooperage Cafe, so if you’re hungry, you can already stop and grab a snack!

 This is also the floor where you are officially taught how to drink Guinness in the Velvet Chamber.
 Yes, this means you get even more free Guinness on your tour, though it is a mini pint glass!
 Be sure to listen to the tour guide when they go over how to taste Guinness; it actually does make a difference if you drink it the way that they tell you to!